Menu

 No-cost non-credit course.

-DATE and Location: May 20th from 6 pm – 8 pm at BMCC Milton-Freewater in room 110 A/B. (map)
+DATE and Location: May 20th from 6 pm – 8 pm at BMCC Milton-Freewater in room 110 A/B. (map) (Note that this course has already taken place)

 Led by Kristin Williams